InshRonin/URLMonk/README.md

 ## ✨ Features

-* Shorten long URLs instantly
+- Shorten long URLs instantly
-* Clean and responsive UI
+- Clean and responsive UI
-* Copy shortened links easily
+- Copy shortened links easily
+- Persistent local counter for:
+  - Links created
+  - Links copied
+- User stats are stored locally and remain private
-* Powered by the is.gd API
+- Powered by the is.gd API
-* No backend required
+- No backend required
-* Built with vanilla JavaScript + Tailwind CSS
+- Built with vanilla JavaScript + Tailwind CSS

 ---